 What Are Platties and Their Key Characteristics?

-Platties, or platies, are small freshwater fish belonging to the family Poeciliidae.
-They are popular in home aquariums due to their colorful appearance and peaceful nature.
+Platties, also known as platy fish, are small, freshwater fish belonging to the family Poeciliidae.
+They are popular in home aquariums due to their vibrant colors and peaceful nature.

 Key characteristics of platties include: